adarsh-crafts/llama-llm-from-scratch/README.md

-# Building a Llama LLM From Scratch in PyTorch
+# LLaMA LLM From Scratch in PyTorch

-A hands-on implementation of a modern, Llama-like Large Language Model to learn transformer fundamentals from first principles.
+A hands-on, educational implementation of a modern, LLaMA-style Large Language Model (LLM) to learn Transformer fundamentals and architecture from first principles using PyTorch.

 ## Table of Contents
 - [Project Goal](#project-goal)